Worcestershire Militia: 1757 Reforms

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 reorganised the county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 In peacetime they assembled for 28 days' annual training.
 There was a property qualification for officers, who were commissioned by the lord lieutenant.
 An adjutant and drill sergeants were to be provided to each regiment from the Regular Army, and arms and accoutrements would be supplied when the county had secured 60 per cent of its quota of recruits.

 Worcestershire was assessed to raise 560 men in one regiment, but conscription by ballot was deeply unpopular in the Midland country districts and the necessity did not seem so urgent for inland counties like Worcestershire, far from any potential invasion.
 Although the Lord Lieutenant, George Coventry, 6th Earl of Coventry, and his deputies held a public meeting at the Talbot Inn in Sidbury on 27 July 1758, so few gentlemen were willing to accept commissions that the meeting had to be adjourned until 14 August.
 The question was then postponed to the following year, and this was repeated for several succeeding years.
 Most English counties reformed their militia in 1759–60, but the Worcestershire gentry were apathetic, preferring to pay a large fine instead of raising their regiment.

 In the event Worcestershire did not reform its militia until 1770, long after the Seven Years' War had ended, when a new Militia Act 1769 quelled some of the opposition.
 The Earl of Coventry held the lieutenancy meeting at Hooper's Coffee House in Worcester, and this time there were enough gentlemen willing to take part.
 Coventry commissioned the first officers on 17 June 1770, headed by a former 3rd Foot Guards officer, Nicholas Lechmere (Lechmere Charlton after 1784), as Colonel.
 Shortly afterwards a Regular Army sergeant-major (from the 27th Foot) and two sergeants (3rd Dragoon Guards and 58th Foot) were appointed to the permanent staff of the regiment; the remainder of the sergeants were militiamen who may have had previous experience.
 Having raised 60 per cent of the regiment's establishment by ballot, the order to supply arms and accoutrements from the Tower of London was issued on 6 October, and the regiment assembled for its first training at Worcester Town Hall on 29 October.
 Thereafter the regiment assembled annually for its training.
-It suffered a series accident at the 1777 training on Powick Ham, when the cartridge boxes of three soldiers caught fire and five men suffered burns.
+It suffered a serious accident at the 1777 training on Powick Ham, when the cartridge boxes of three soldiers caught fire and five men suffered burns.